MartinTichovsky/jest-collector/README.md

 _References:_
   - [`Options`](#options)

 This function is the same as [getDataFor](#getdatafor).
-The name serve only for better orientation when working with react components.
+You can use it for better orientation when working with React components.

 ### getAllDataFor